Time Is Money (Styles P album)

-Time Is Money is the second studio album by American rapper Styles P, released by Interscope Records, Ruff Ryders Entertainment and D-Block Records on December 19, 2006.
+Time Is Money is the second studio album by American rapper Styles P, released by Interscope Records and Ruff Ryders Entertainment on December 19, 2006.

 The album was originally scheduled to be released on November 14, 2006, but was delayed for a month.
 It peaked at number 19 on the Billboard Top R&B/Hip-Hop Albums chart, number ten on the Top Rap Albums chart, and number 79 on the Billboard 200.

 "Can You Believe It", "I'm Black" and "Favorite Drug" were each released as singles.
 The clean version of the latter is titled "Favorite One".
 A leak titled "All My Life" (featuring Akon) was intended to appear on the album, but was omitted.